ronitrangwani/recruit/README.md

 ## 📄 License

-This project is licensed under the [Abhilasha Jairath](LICENSE.md) - add the appropriate license name and link to the LICENSE file.
+This project is licensed under the [Ronit Rangwani](LICENSE.md) - add the appropriate license name and link to the LICENSE file.

 ## ✉️ Feedback and Support

 Feel free to reach out with any questions, feedback, or support requests.
-You can contact us at [abhilashajairath257@gmail.com](mailto:abhilashajairath257@gmail.com).
+You can contact us at [ronitrangwani@gmail.com](mailto:ronitrangwani@gmail.com).